wwu-pi/tutorials/lectures/acse/010_setting_up_environment_with_docker.md

 1. You can continue with the Docker tutorial starting from [Step 2](https://docs.docker.com/get-started/part2/) to get some insights in how to handle Docker and learn about containers, images, Docker Hub and so on.
 However, necessary commands will also be provided on the exercise sheets.

 [Docker Compose](https://docs.docker.com/compose/overview/) is an additional tool, which allows to manage multiple containers at once.
-Windows 10, Linux and Mac users have to [install Docker Compose](https://docs.docker.com/compose/install/) separately; Docker Toolbox already bundles a version.
+Docker Desktop for Windows and Mac includes Compose.
+Linux users have to [install Docker Compose](https://docs.docker.com/compose/install/) separately; Docker Toolbox already bundles a version.

 ## <a id="jdk" name="jdk"></a>Installing the latest Java 11 JDK